By Helen Tong (student ambassador)

 Students of the ANU College of Law were also in attendance at the workshop.

-Fifth-year Bachelor of Arts/Law (Hon) student Minna Liu said she was motivated to attend because she “wanted to get more informed knowledge about the situation in Myanmar from the local people and the diaspora in Australia”.
+One student said they was motivated to attend because they “wanted to get more informed knowledge about the situation in Myanmar from the local people and the diaspora in Australia”.

-Minna said her personal highlight of the workshop was learning ways in which students can help.
+They said that their personal highlight of the workshop was learning ways in which students can help.

 This includes “learning more about how students at ANU can mobilise and organise for human rights protection in Myanmar, or how we can, for example, fundraise for the organisations we heard about”.

-“Because sometimes when we think about the big regimes it can feel paralysing as to what a student can do, but when we all come together we have so much more power,” Minna said.
+“Because sometimes when we think about the big regimes it can feel paralysing as to what a student can do, but when we all come together we have so much more power”.